Fingerprint Sensor AS608 - A Beginner's Guide

 One touch can replace keys.
 This project uses an optical fingerprint sensor to enroll users and then grant access with a quick scan.

-To use with a Pi Zero, you will need an adapter cable, which we stock here!
+Ships with a 200mm cable.
+For a Pi Zero you'll need an adapter cable, which we stock.

 Manila stock.
 Order before 16:00 PHT, ships today via J&T or LBC.
 Provincial: 1–3 working days.